 |Elections in progress||Co-opted (Community)||School Improvement & Child Protection|

 |J. Argyrou||Co-opted (Community)||July 2015 – 4 years||School Improvement||5||3|

 |S. Dunlop||Parent||June 2013 – 4 years||School Improvement||6||5|

 |K Kew||Parent||July 2015 – 4 years||Resources||6||4|

-Two of our governors are married and one of these works in the school.
+Two of our governors are married to each other and one of these works in the school.

-One governor has a partner who has been elected to Hertfordshire County Council.
+One governor is engaged to a member of school staff.
 There are no other business interests to declare.